Finite Hypergraph Families with Rich Extremal Tur\'an Constructions via Mixing Patterns: Proof of Theorem

-It follows that at every step each part $V_j$ had a vertex of degree at least $(\lambda-c_2/2){n-1\choose r-1}$ for otherwise the edit distance between $H$ and $G$ at that moment would be at least $\frac{c_2}3 {n-1\choose r-1}\times c_4n$ by \req{DeltaG} and \req{PartSizes}, contradicting the first inequality in \req{M0End}.
+contradicting the first inequality in \req{M0End}.
 This implies that every time we double a vertex it has a high degree.
 Thus we have by \req{MinDegStage1} that, additionally to \req{PartSizes} and~\req{M0End}, the following holds at the end of this process:

 So by Lemma~\ref{lm:OmegaN}\ref{it:OmegaNVi}, $|V_j| \ge \beta n/2$ and $|V_j| \le (1-\lambda/2r)n$ (note that we may choose $c_2>0$ small enough and $n$ large enough in the beginning so that Lemma~\ref{lm:OmegaN}\ref{it:OmegaNVi} applies).